Ultimate Guide To B2B SaaS Data Analytics

 ACV (annual contract value)

 Annual contract value (ACV) represents the total revenue a contract brings in a year.
 This revenue can come from different sources, including monthly plans and multi-year subscription plans.
-Other costs such as signup and training may also be included in ACV.

 By calculating ACV, you can understand the value of your customers and whether you are pursuing the right clients.
 Comparing this metric with customer acquisition cost (CAC) can reveal how long it will take you to make a profit from a contract.